Nekosia-API/documentation/advertisement.md

 - Additionally, we also have our own Anime Booru.

 Nekosia API is completely free and available without registration, making it the ideal choice for developers at any skill level.
-Start exploring the sweetness of Nekosia API today!
+Start exploring the sweetness of nekos today!
 Meow~~ 😺💗

 🌍 Official Nekosia API Website (more information): https://nekosia.cat
 😻 Anime Booru: https://nekosia.cat/booru